Are you thinking about purchasing a fresh baby lizard for your home?

 What do baby lizards drink and eat?

-Baby lizards eat the same diet as adult lizards, which include insects like crickets, ants, flies, and worms, as well as plants like fruits and vegetables.
+Baby lizards eat the same diet as adult lizards, including insects like crickets, ants, flies, worms, and plants like fruits and vegetables.
 However, these food items must be smaller than the baby lizard’s head for proper consumption and digestion.

-Baby lizards, like any other pet, require lots of love and care.
+Like any other pet, baby lizards require lots of love and care.

 If you’re interested in learning more, read on.